FRM95/Master-Big-Data-UCM/README.md

 Author: Miguel Moreno Mardones

-For more information about any aspect related to the code or use of the files do not hesitate to contact me.
+For more information about any aspect related to the code or files use do not hesitate to contact me.

 Cheers! :)